corail-research/SeaPearl.jl/README.md

 ## Use

-Working examples can be found in [SeaPearlZoo](https://github.com/corail-research/SeaPearlZoo).
+Working examples can be found in [SeaPearlZoo](https://github.com/corail-research/SeaPearlZoo) and documentation can be found [here](https://corail-research.github.io/SeaPearl.jl/dev/).

 SeaPearl can be used either as a classic CP solver that uses predefined variable and value selection heuristics or as Reinforcement Learning driven CP solver that is capable of learning through solving automatically generated instances of a given problem (knapsack, tsptw, graphcoloring, EternityII ...).